Project-READ-Literacy-Network/prln-website/content/_index/home-hero.md

 [gov]
   image = "gov-logo.svg"
-  text = "This *Employment Ontario* service is funded in part by the Government of Canada and the Government of Ontario and through the Canada-Ontario Job Fund Agreement."
+  text = "This *Employment Ontario* service is funded in part by the Government of Canada and the Government of Ontario "

 +++